vivrichards600/friendlytester.github.io/pages/java/basics/1_javasyntax.md

 ---
 [Course Home](../../course) \| [What is Syntax?](/programming/lessons/syntax){:target="_blank"} \| [Code Example(s)](https://github.com/FriendlyTester/Free-Java-Basics-Course/blob/master/src/test/java/javalessons/A_Syntax.java){:target="_blank"}

-As mentioned in the programming basics course, each programming language has specific a specific syntax.
+As mentioned in the programming basics course, each programming language has a specific syntax.
 A specific way to write code so that the [compiler](/programming/lessons/compiler) can compile it.

 Here are some code and comments to explain the basic Syntax of Java.